hasnocool/hasnocool/README.md

 ## 🚀 Quests for the Shrubbery of Doom

 <!--START_SECTION:projects-->

+War Thunder Camouflage Installer: A Rust-based desktop application for easily browsing, searching, and installing custom vehicle camouflages in War Thunder.
+Featuring an intuitive interface and seamless integration, it's the ultimate tool for Knights who want to blend in with the shrubbery on the battlefield.
+TradingView Pine Scripts: A Python script that automates the extraction of PineScript codes from the most popular strategies on TradingView.
+Uses Selenium for web navigation and BeautifulSoup for data scraping.
+Perfect for Knights who want to conquer the stock market with the power of 'Ni!'.
+TradingView Script Downloader: Another Python masterpiece that automates the extraction of PineScript codes from TradingView's most popular strategies.
+It's like the Holy Grail of trading algorithms, but easier to find.
-- [Project Ni](https://github.com/hasnocool/project-ni): A revolutionary AI that only says 'Ni!'.
-Surprisingly effective in pentesting.
+Project Ni: A revolutionary AI that only says 'Ni!'.
+Surprisingly effective in pentesting and confusing enemy knights.
-- [Shrubbery Blockchain](https://github.com/hasnocool/shrubbery-blockchain): Decentralized shrubbery trading.
-The Knights' favorite.
+Shrubbery Blockchain: Decentralized shrubbery trading.
+The Knights' favorite way to acquire rare and exotic shrubberies.
-- [Holy Hand Grenade of Antioch API](https://github.com/hasnocool/holy-hand-grenade-api): RESTful API for counting to 3 (not 5) and launching.
+Holy Hand Grenade of Antioch API: RESTful API for counting to 3 (not 5) and launching.
+Essential for any quest involving killer rabbits.

 <!--END_SECTION:projects-->

 ---